-It is a wonderful sauce to put on steamed vegetable vitality bowls, and it’s the perfect complement to a plant-based diet.
+Cilantro Chutney is a staple in our home.
+It is a wonderful sauce to put on steamed vegetables as part of a “vitality bowl”, and it’s a perfect complement to a plant-based diet.

-It adds an Ayurvedic element to your food.
-This recipe is light and easy to make with ingredients that you can find in any grocery store.
-It’s also vegan friendly and gluten-free!
+It also adds an Ayurvedic staple to your food.
+This recipe is light and easy to make with ingredients that you can find in most any grocery store.
+It’s also vegan friendly, oil free and gluten-free!

 Cilantro is one of those herbs that can be pretty polarizing.
 Either you love it or hate it!
 So if you’re not sure what cilantro tastes like, this chutney will give you a taste of what fresh cilantro tastes like without the punch that many people dislike as other flavors are present.